Camp Fire (2018): Fire Victim Trust

 On July 1, 2020, the PG&E Fire Victim Trust (FVT) was established as part of the reorganization plan of the 2019 bankruptcy of PG&E to administer the claims of the wildfire victims.
 Also on July 1, PG&E funded the FVT with $5.4 billion in cash and 22.19 percent of stock in the reorganized PG&E, which covered most of the obligations of its settlement for the wildfire victims.
 PG&E had two more payments totaling $1.35 billion in cash that were paid in January 2021 and January 2022 to complete its obligations to the wildfire victims.
 For additional funding, on January 28, 2021, the FVT sued multiple PG&E contractors responsible for tree trimming, infrastructure inspections and maintenance for breach of contract and neglect, and on February 24, 2021, sued 22 former PG&E officers and directors for breach of fiduciary duty by failing to put in place policies and practices to respond to deficient tree trimming work and aging infrastructure.
 On September 29, 2022, the FVT announced that they had settled the lawsuit against PG&E's former officers and directors for $117 million.

 Initially, the Trustee, the Honorable John K. Trotter (Ret.), and the Claims Administrator, Cathy Yanni, were in charge of the FVT.
 On July 1, 2022, Cathy Yanni became Trustee of the FVT, replacing Justice John Trotter.
 Claimants are wildfire victims from the 2015 Butte Fire, 2017 North Bay Fires, and 2018 Camp Fire in Northern California.
 The 2017 Tubbs Fire is considered to be one of the 2017 North Bay Fires.
-Victims of the 2019 Kincade Fire are not covered by the FVT.
-Victims of the 2016 Ghost Ship warehouse fire are not covered by the FVT, but by PG&E's insurance coverage for the year 2016.
+Victims of the 2019 Kincade Fire were not covered by the FVT.
+Victims of the 2016 Ghost Ship warehouse fire were also not covered by the FVT, but by PG&E's insurance coverage for the year 2016.